SanderMertens/flecs/docs/MigrationGuide.md

 Velocity *v = ecs_get(world, e, Velocity);
 ```

-This can cause problems if an application used the pointer returned from `ecs_get_ptr` to set a component.
+This can cause problems if a v1 application used the pointer returned from `ecs_get_ptr` to set a component.
 In v2 this function (renamed to `ecs_get`) returns a `const` pointer.
 If an application wants to obtain a modifiable pointer, it needs to use the `ecs_get_mut` function.
+This function will guarantees that the returned pointer is staged.

 ### Merging
 In v1 merging would happen after each phase.
 This caused merging, and in multithreaded applications, synchronizing, even when this was not required.
 In v2, flecs automatically determines when merging is needed.